factor8solutions/fb_acc_check/README.md

 ### What numbers to scan for?

 We scanned some accounts from 0-1000000 last night and had hits all over the board.
 1,2,3,4,5,6 digit numbers in combination with the firstname lastname variation.
-SCan as broad as you can.
+Scan as broad as you can.
 It might take a while to check 2.000.000 links...

 ## How to contribute